lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 To view info on your media press :kbd:`Control + I` or click :menuselection:`Tools --> Media info`.

 If you want a minimal interface that hides menubar and toolbars press :kbd:`Control +H` or :menuselection:`View --> Minimal View`.
-To access the fucntionality of the menubar you can right click on where the video will play.
+To access the functionality of the menubar you can right click on where the video will play.
 To get back to the default view press :kbd:`Control+H` again or right click and then :menuselection:`View --> Minimal View`.

 .. image:: vlc-minimal.png